renatolinsdigital/temp-website/README.md

 ## Module resolution

 * Any Javascript or Sass file can be used as a module.
-Because of that, inside the file __next-env.d.ts__ we have the following declaration:
+Because of that, inside the file __react-app-env.d.ts__ we have the following declaration:

 ```
 declare module '*.js';